YehudaShapira/xv6-explained/Explanations.md

 ###*Sleep*

-When a process needs a resource in order to continue (such as disc, input or whatever), it must call `sleep` where it marks itself (`proc->chan`) as waiting for the wanted event, sets its `state` to SLEEPING, and returns to `scheduler`.
+When a process needs a resource in order to continue (such as disk, input or whatever), it must call `sleep` where it marks itself (`proc->chan`) as waiting for the wanted event, sets its `state` to SLEEPING, and returns to `scheduler`.

 When the Event Manager (whom we never heard of yet) sees that the event occurs, it marks the proc as RUNNABLE once again.